Quarto website preview server hacks

 2.2 Workaround 2: use a different web server

 You know what?
 I don’t even know why I spent time trying to get quarto’s preview server to work.
 HTTP servers are solved.
+We don’t need to wring bonus performance out of quarto’s cockamamie home-grown solution, because we do not need to use it.
 I use caddy because I am familiar with it and it is small and reliable.
-As with probably every web server on that list, it is much faster and more reliable than quarto preview.
+As with probably every web server on that list, it is much faster and more reliable than quarto preview

 While that guy is running in the background, I manually render the files I need from the CLI.

-The VS Code quarto extension has a keyboard shortcut to do that too, which works ok, but using that I need to confirm that I wish to render HTML every time, so the CLI is quicker.
+The VS Code quarto extension has a keyboard shortcut to do that too, which works ok, but using that brings up a modal dialog box in which I need to confirm that I wish to render HTML every time, so the CLI is quicker.

-There is a file-watching, fancy-pants server for VS code, Live Server.
+There exists a file-watching, fancy-pants server for VS code, Live Server.
 I do not use that because it does not like serving files that I have hidden from the file explorer list, and I like hiding the HTML site output from the file explorer list to keep things tidy.
+YMMV.